Skip to main content

 If you are introducing a new department to the platform, this is the cleanest operational order:

-- Evaluators are invited when review and defense activity is approaching.
+5. Evaluators and committee members are invited when review and defense activity is approaching.

 Best next reads